ekshathe-org/website/README.md

 # TODO:

 - [ ] Setup CI/CD with Github Actions
+- [ ] Sync Google Drive with Cloudflare R2
-- [ ] Develop a basic community management platform for connecting local and expat Bangladeshi's
+- [ ] Develop a backend to support file uploads to R2 (i.e. cloudflare workers)
+- [ ] Stream updates to the users in real time for latest news (i.e. ReadableStream)
-- [ ] Replace Google Sheets and generate the JSON from a database (TBD)
+- [ ] Replace Google Sheets and build a proper backend